TERMS & CONDITIONS

 Cancellations and Refunds

-If you cancel over 12 hours before the class starts then you will be automatically refunded.
-Once inside 12 hours and, in order to be fair to clients, we do have the following guidelines:
+If you cancel over 12 hours before the class starts then your booking will be automatically credited back to your account.
+Once inside 12 hours, if we are able to fill your space then we will consider crediting this booking.

 You are responsible for checking the details of your booking at each stage of the booking and payment process.
 Alternatively, or if you are unsure as to what to do, please call us on 0330 010 0210 or e-mail us at the studio where you have your booking.
 For email, simply add the name of the studio to @bootcamppilates.com and we will be happy to advise you further.